Self-gravitating Bose-Einstein condensates and the Thomas-Fermi approximation: Discussion

-Self-gravitating Bose-Einstein condensates can undergo gravitational collapse \cite{1985MNRAS.215..575K} and may form gravitationally stable structure \cite{2006ApJ...645..814G}. have been proposed in various astrophysical contexts, including Bose-stars \cite{1996PhRvD..53.2236L,2007JCAP...06..025B,2011PhRvD..84d3531C} and BEC dark matter halos \cite{2000NewA....5..103G,2003PhRvD..68b3511A,Matos2013}.
 A self-gravitating Bose-Einstein condensate is described by a combination of the Gross-Pitaevskii equation and Poisson's equation for gravity.
-In units such that the BEC particle mass is $m=1$ and also $\hbar=1$, the time-independent Gross-Pitaevskii equation (GPE) can be written in an attractively simple form:
+In units such that the BEC particle mass is $m=1$ and also $\hbar=1$, the time-independent Gross-Pitaevskii equation can be written in an attractively simple form:

 where $\Psi$ is the BEC wavefunction, $V$ is the gravitational potential, $c$ is the BEC coupling coefficient and $\mu$ is the chemical potential, the presence of which guarantees the conservation of energy.
 We normalize the wavefunction such that the number of particles is $\int_V|\Psi|^2=N$.